What Do I Do With Waste from a Composting or Dry Toilet?

 First, Let’s Understand the Types of Toilets

 Dry Toilets like the Biolan Simplett and Simplett Plus do not contain any internal composting mechanism.
-Instead, they collect solids and liquids separately, and the solid waste is transferred to an external composter such as the Biolan Quick Composter 220eco to fully complete the composting process.
+Instead, they simply collect solids and liquids (separately), and the solid waste is transferred to an external composter such as the Biolan Quick Composter 220eco to fully complete the composting process.

-Whilst many dry toilets listed online claim to be “composting toilets” - they really aren’t.
+Whilst many dry toilets listed online claim to be “composting toilets” - they actually aren’t.
 They are simply waste separators and collectors.
 Proper composting needs time, heat and bulk to convert a waste product into usable compost - and dry toilets do not provide these conditions.
-They are the first step in the process - read on for more details.
+They are simply the first step in the process - but read on for more details.

-Composting Toilets such as the Biolan Composting Toilet are thermally insulated units that composting inside the toilet itself, turning waste into humus (a soil-like substance) over time.
+Composting Toilets such as the Biolan eco Composting Toilet are thermally insulated units that physically produce compost inside the toilet itself, turning waste into humus (a soil-like substance) over time.
 These are designed to be emptied less frequently and work well in year-round use.
+The thermal insulation is the key - double walls with insulation between them, create the heat you need for the composting process to be successful.

 What Happens to Solid Waste?